NOAA-Central-Library-NCL/NOAA_IR/README.md

 >>>
 ```

-When parsing the NOAA IR JSON API with pandas there are side effects to be aware of, most notably how values in some fields or columns are imported into a DataFrame as a Python list objects.
+When parsing the NOAA IR JSON API with pandas there are side effects to be aware of, most notably how values in some fields or columns are imported into a DataFrame as a Python list object.

 ##### More examples